Ndifreke000/Sollytics-dz/README.md

 - `pnpm test`: Runs unit tests with Jest.
 - `pnpm cypress:open`: Opens the Cypress test runner.

+## Contributing

+We welcome contributions to Sollytics-dz!
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on smart contract integrations, development setup, and submission guidelines.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.